jayden-woo/connected/README.md

 | --------- |
 | PORT=5000 |

-Other enviromental setups for the safety consideration will be not listed here.
+Other environmental setups for the safety consideration will be not listed here.

-#### Install denpendencies
+#### Install dependencies

 Install yarn firstly